Albakkour/Intelligent-Autonomous-Systems/README.md

 ### System Requirements

-We highly recommend a host PC running Ubuntu 22.04 or 24.04, however, windows 11 with WSL2 and Mac OS is working also very well.
+We highly recommend a host PC running Ubuntu 22.04 or 24.04.
+However, running this simulator directly in windows 11 with WSL2 and Mac OS is working also very well.

 To run Ubuntu you should install virtualization software such as [VirtualBox](https://www.virtualbox.org/) or [VMWare](https://www.vmware.com/products/desktop-hypervisor/workstation-and-fusion).
 Then, set up an Ubuntu 22.04 or 24.04 virtual machine.

-You also need to have Docker and Docker Compose installed on your system.
+You must have Docker and Docker Compose installed on your linux/windows/mac system.

 If you do not have these tools set up:
 * Install Docker Desktop using [these instructions](https://docs.docker.com/get-started/get-docker/).